 Political and Security Challenges.
-President Fox has promised to end corruption, to operate a more transparent and open government, and to strengthen the government's commitment to human rights.
+President Fox has promised to end corruption, to operate a more transparent and open government, to strengthen the government's commitment to human rights, and to end the uncertainties relating to the state of Chiapas.
+He encouraged congressional passage of indigenous rights legislation in 2001, but the rebellious Zapatistas denounced the legislation as inadequate.
 He has attempted to professionalize the police under a new public security ministry to deal with widespread public concerns with security and police corruption, and he has undertaken vigorous efforts against illicit drug traffickers.
-In late March 2004, he proposed a judicial reform that would make the criminal justice system more efficient, transparent, and public.
-Congress began consideration of this measure but did not complete action.
+In late March 2004, he proposed a judicial reform that would make the criminal justice system more efficient, transparent, and public, but the Mexican Congress did not complete action on the proposal.
+In December 2004, President Fox followed up with a series of proposed human rights reforms to discourage torture and to strengthen the rights of defendants in Mexico.